mickem/nscp-docs/manual/checks.rst

 Implicit defaults
 =================

-The last thing we shall discuss here is a slight snag.
+The last thing we shall discuss here is a slight snag and this will hopefullt be made better in future version of NSClient++.
-Some default values are not "default value" they are "fall back values".
+Some default values are not "default value" they are "implicit values".
 Now this is technically a "bug" but one which might not be fixed any time soon.
 So what does this mean?
 Well in the above command line there was *NO* option for the default times.
 The check returns the values for 5 seconds, 1 minute and 5 minutes.
 But where did they come from?
-Well, they are a "implicit values" if a check does not have a dataset a fall back one will be used.
-These options are almost always related to the data set used.
+Well, they are so called "implicit values" if a check does not have a given value might be used.
+These options are almost always related to the data set used such as time or drives or similar.
 So for instance check_drivesize will not have a default option for what to check.
 To get around this we need simply check the key in the documentation and add it: